derat/mpticks/README.md

 ## Background

-This is a web app for importing and visualizing ticks (i.e. personal history) from [Mountain Project], a popular website that catalogues user-supplied information about rock climbing areas.
+This is a web app for importing and visualizing ticks (i.e. personal history) from [Mountain Project], a popular website that collects user-supplied information about rock climbing areas.

 Mountain Project's user pages display pitches/routes/days-out over different